The Affine Space¶

 - otherwise, an instantiation of

-Quantity points with default point origins may be constructed with the point
+Quantity points with default point origins may be constructed with the point construction

-helper or forcing an explicit conversion from the quantity
+helper or forcing an explicit conversion from the quantity:

 // quantity_point qp1 = 42 * m; // Compile-time error